mintpepper95/KnowledgeIsPower/Javascript/How are methods implemented for primitives.md

 str.test = 5;
 console.log(str.test);
 ```
-A: When you attempt to assign a property (`test`) to a primitive string using dot notation or bracket notation, JS temporarily converts the primitive string into a String object, adds the property to that object, and then discards the object.
+A: When you attempt to assign a property (`test`) to a primitive string using dot notation or square bracket notation, JS temporarily converts the primitive string into a String object, adds the property to that object, and then discards the object.

 This means that the property `test` is added to a temporary String object, not to the original primitive string `str`.
 So undefined.